 The Miriam Hospital Primary Stroke Center

-The Miriam Hospital has been certified by The Joint Commission as a Primary Stroke Center.
-The Miriam Hospital has the distinction of having been the first in Rhode Island to be so designated, and remains the only facility in the state to be certified five times.
+The Miriam Hospital has the distinction of having been the first in Rhode Island to be so designated, and has remained designated since 2006.
 Certification is based on optimized care: the ability to diagnose and deliver the right treatment for stroke patients.
 With the right treatment, delivered promptly at a primary stroke center, lives can be saved and crippling disabilities reversed.

 The Stroke Center at The Miriam Hospital provides: